 Course Evaluations

-Student feedback is very important to SCARP, and is an important component of decisions about teaching approach, reappointment, tenure promotion, merit, and curriculum renewal.
+Student feedback regarding SCARP courses is very important to SCARP, and is an important component of decisions about teaching approach, reappointment, tenure promotion, merit, and curriculum renewal.
 These submissions are confidential and your private information is protected.

 Protocol: